-- 5.1 Interferences in ICP-MS may be isobaric or polyatomic species that have the same m/z or matrix effects that occur in the sample introduction system. - 5.2 Isobaric (and polyatomic) interferences in ICP-MS are caused by isotopes of different elements, (or molecular species formed in the plasma), forming ions with the same nominal mass-to-charge ratio (m/z). - 5.3 They can be reduced by the use of reaction/collision cell technologies, or other, technology, or corrected by using interference equations.
-Major isobaric/polyatomic interference are listed in EPA Method 200.8, Table 3, and FDA Elemental Analysis Manual, section 4.7, Table 6. - 5.4 Some common isobaric interferences are shown in Table 3.
-Table 4 shows some recommended interference equations; others may be used at the analyst's discretion, provided they have been validated.
+- 5.1 Interferences in ICP-MS may be isobaric or polyatomic species that have the same mass-to-charge ratio (m/z) or matrix effects that occur in the sample introduction system. - 5.2 Isobaric (and polyatomic) interferences in ICP-MS are caused by isotopes of different elements, (or molecular species formed in the plasma), forming ions with the same nominal mass-to-charge ratio (m/z). - 5.3 They can be reduced by the use of reaction/collision cell technologies, or other, technology, or corrected by using interference equations.
+Major isobaric/polyatomic interferences are listed in Table 3 below.